Chocolate cake cookie bars with a white chocolate chewy layer baked right in. Chocolate Cake Cookies Bars are like a reverse revel bar without oats.

-Once cooled and cut, chocolate cake cookie bars, aka leopard bars, can be stored at room temperature for a day or so before they start to go stale.
+Once cooled and cut the cookie bars can be stored at room temperature for a day or so before they start to go stale.

-To keep the cookie bars fresh, store them in an air-tight container and they should stay soft for up to 4 days.
+To keep them fresh, store in an air-tight container and they should stay soft for up to 4 days.

 It’s my guess that just about any cake mix flavor could be combined with just about any baking chip flavor.

 MORE RECIPES THAT USE A CAKE MIX

 FOLLOW US ON SOCIAL MEDIA AND SHARE THIS RECIPE

 SIGN UP TO RECEIVE NOTIFICATIONS AND NEVER MISS A NEW UPDATE